― anthony, Sunday, 20 May 2001 00:00 (nineteen years ago) link

 Thought this revival would be about Momus competition coming back to help us with our Japanese.

-― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Friday, 24 November 2017 21:41 (two years ago) link
+― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Friday, 24 November 2017 21:41 (three years ago) link

 Plot twistMomus doesn’t speak japanese

 ― i n f i n i t y (∞), Saturday, 25 November 2017 00:28 (three years ago) link

-― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Saturday, 25 November 2017 14:52 (two years ago) link
+― Modern Zounds in Undiscovered Country (James Redd and the Blecchs), Saturday, 25 November 2017 14:52 (three years ago) link

 i sympathize with or relate to his reasons/excuses for not learning japanese